salvo-rs/salvo/crates/otel/README.md

 # salvo-otel

-## OpenTelemetry support for Salvo(Just placeholder now, will publish soon...).
+## OpenTelemetry support for Salvo.

 This is offical crate, so you can enable it in `Cargo.toml` like this: